What type of piano is it?

 Small or Baby Grand ~ 4’5″ to 5’3″

-At one time a manufacturer made a grand that was so small (approx. 4’6″) not only were the strings shorter than many spinet pianos, the action was somewhat radically modified to get it to look right in a piano that small.
-Even though this piano was a ‘grand’ piano in styling, it was very compromised when it came to sound quality and playability.
+At one time a manufacturer made a grand that was so small (approx. 4’6″) not only were the strings shorter than many spinet pianos, the action had to be radically modified to get it to ‘look’ right!
+Even though this piano was a ‘grand’ piano in styling, it was terribly compromised.

 • Baby Grand ~ 5'6" to 6'7"